MeanyLodge/History/docs/Ox.md

 Replaced frame with frame from wrecked truck in Othello, plus much maintenance. <sup>[hw][]</sup>

+#### 2003

+A four wheel drive, post WW II design 3/4 ton Dodge weapons carrier is used for hard labor in the summer and fall.
+An "A-frame" attachment can be mounted for heavy lifting.
+Unlike other oxen, it hibernates all winter under the tow hut - nose in - so that its winch is out of reach of potential thieves.<sup>[75th][]</sup>

+[75th]: Anniversary#75th
 [ma78]: Mountaineer-Annual#1978
 [hr]: History-Reports "Meany History Reports, by Idona Kellogg"
 [hw]: History-Walt "Meany History, by Walt Little"